 YASSSSSSSS!
 It can be done.
 And once you try it, you’ll never want to go back to buying stock.

-How to make your own vegetable stock in 5 steps
+How to make homemade vegetable stock

 STEP ONE: Get yourself a giant ziplock freezer bag and put all your vegetable scraps in it.
 The outside of an onion, carrot peel, celery leaves, mushrooms stalks… you see where I’m going here.